Add a critical layer of security to your network by protecting applications from attack.

 Why Does a Web Application Need a Firewall?

 As part of a layered security approach, a WAF can deliver logging and event information to external security and monitoring services.
-The WAF uses a set of rules that provide protection against a wide range of attacks – this set of rules has evolved over the years to provide coverage for new and emerging threats.
-In the case of the WAF available with Progress/Kemp LoadMaster, these rules are updated automatically on a regular basis.
+The WAF technology uses a set of rules that provide protection against a wide range of attacks – this set of rules has evolved over the years to provide coverage for new and emerging threats.
+In the case of the WAF available with Progress/Kemp LoadMaster, these security rules are updated automatically on a regular basis.

 Using the LoadMaster WAF as an example, this WAF’s rules provide protection against the major vulnerabilities identified in the OWASP TOP 10.